Sharks have a habit of swimming and eating 24 hours a day seven days a week. Your water activities may very well be placing you in their dining room!

 For four days, the crew of the USS Indianapolis floated in deadly shark-infested waters.
 Many died of dehydration, starvation and shark attacks.
 Only 317 were alive out of the 800 by the time a pilot on patrol plane spotted them by accident floating in the ocean.
 The spotter plan radioed for help and the survivors were then rescued.
 This was the worse shark attack display in history on record.

-Here are 15 very simple and effective tips I put together to keep you safe and hopefully out of a shark’s tummy.
+Here are 15 very simple but effective tips to help keep you safe from ending up in a shark’s tummy

 1. Try to form and stay in a large group of people instead of swimming alone.
 Sharks would rather attack a lone swimmer.
 The more people you have in your group the better.
 Sharks can be a little intimidated when they are drastically outnumbered.

 3. Avoid going into the water at night time, dawn, or at dusk.
-Most sharks are hunting at this time of the day due to the fact the visibility in the water is poor which could prevent their intended victim from seeing them.
+Most sharks are hunting at this time of the day due to the fact the visibility in the water is poor.
+This could prevent their intended victim from seeing them.
 Sharks hunt by using the ambush system which is attacking from the blind side.

 4. Needless to say don’t ever enter the water if bleeding in any way shape or form.
-Sharks can usually smell blood from over a mile away.
 Some sharks can smell one drop of blood in the water from a mile away and this is a proven fact.
 Swimming while you have a bleeding cut or wound is simply advertising to all the sharks to move in for the kill.

 5. Never wear any type of shiny jewelry or shiny equipment on your person.
 You will end up looking like shiny silver colored fish scales which means supper time for the sharks.